 Many NYU School of Engineering Students reside in Ozone Park in Queens, or Bay Ridge in Brooklyn.
 The commute is around 30 minutes, but is much more reasonably priced than the area surrounding NYU School of Engineering.

 Students are required to submit various proofs of immunization documents and to have health insurance.
 You can learn about what is required of on these pages:

-The Office of Dean of Student Affairs is concerned with the holistic education and development of all NYU School of Engineering students both inside and outside the classroom.
+The Office of Associate Dean of Student Affairs is concerned with the holistic education and development of all NYU School of Engineering students both inside and outside the classroom.
 Student Affairs help students put the various pieces of their educational, personal and professional developmental puzzle together from orientation to commencement.
 The Division of Student Affairs supports NYU School of Engineering’s academic mission by enhancing students’ education through a range of programs that build intrapersonal, professional, emotional, and other essential life skills.
 We work in partnership with academic, support, and service departments to tailor our activities to students’ needs.
 Our programs address emerging issues and foster community building.

 The Office of Graduate Enrollment Management and Admissions is a one-stop office that services the entire graduate school community.
 It focuses on areas such as outreach, admissions, enrollment, retention, funding and scholarship opportunities.
 During NGSO, new students with conditional admission such as ESL, proof-of-degree, perquisites, or other academic conditions are required to check-in with the Office of Graduate Enrollment Management and Admissions.
 Please see the NGSO schedule for more details on time and location.

 The Information Technology Services (ITS) department can help you with a variety of computer and networking needs – from obtaining usernames or passwords for NYU Albert and your NYU NetID, to solving e-mail and laptop issues.